nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Solution:
 * We will update the employee card in the GUI to display remarks of the employees upon clicking on it.
-* This decision is to ensure the displayed employee card is not too cluttered with too much information.
+* This is to ensure the displayed employee card is not cluttered with too much information.

 ### Deleting a remark requires typing the whole remark

 Problem:
 * In our current implementation, deleting a remark requires the user to type in the remark exactly as it is typed in when added, i.e. exactly as it is shown in the message box.
-* This is highly inefficient and time-consuming.
+* This can be tedious, especially for long remarks.

 Solution:
 * A solution is to address a remark by its index (based on date added) instead of its value, so that